CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/guide.md

 ### Authentication Setup

-Authentication is required when running any mode modes of the application.
+Authentication is required when running any mode of the application.

 #### Integrated Authentication